dbukowski/DBDebugToolkit/README.md

 - [x] Network
   - [x] List of all the requests sent by the application
   - [x] Request and response preview
+- [x] Resources
+  - [x] File system: browsing and removing selected files
+  - [x] User defaults: browsing, removing selected item and clearing all the data
+  - [x] Keychain: browsing, removing selected item and clearing all the data
+  - [x] Core Data: browsing all the managed objects and their relationships with sorting and filtering options
+  - [x] Cookies: browsing, removing selected cookie and clearing all the data
 - [x] Console
   - [x] Displaying console output in text view
   - [x] Sending console output by email with device and system information